pbrumblay/lb-test/README.md

-# Tests out the performance characteristics of the google load balancers
+# Testing out the performance characteristics of the google load balancers

 * Dockerfile - builds a locust master/worker image
 * kubernetes - configuration of masters/workers